Mohamad550/PHP-Migration-Script/README.md

 <ol>
 	<li>C:\Program Files\MySQL\MySQL Server 5.7\bin> mysqldump -u database_user --password -h localhost database_name > C:\Users\tangupta\Desktop\AppDatabase_Backup.sql (Please change this path where you want to take backup)
 Enter password: ***********</li>
-	<li>In case, you are not able to run the above command and getting the error like "mysqldump: Got error: 1045: Access denied for user 'ODBC'@'localhost' (using password: NO) when trying to connect", Please check whether you had granted all the privilages on this box database (local_esbox) in Mysql. if not , Please execute the below command on Mysql Command line client for the same -                       mysql> grant all privileges on db_name.* to 'username'@'localhost' identified by 'password';</li>
+	<li>In case, you are not able to run the above command and getting the error like "mysqldump: Got error: 1045: Access denied for user 'ODBC'@'localhost' (using password: NO) when trying to connect", Please check whether you had granted all the privilages on this database (local_app) in Mysql. if not , Please execute the below command on Mysql Command line client for the same -                       mysql> grant all privileges on db_name.* to 'username'@'localhost' identified by 'password';</li>
 </ol>
 </li>
 </ol>